RedLectroid/OutlookSend/README.md

 <b>-b Body</b>.
 If 'HTML' flag is used, OutlookSend will look in the file 'emailBody.txt' for the HTML code.
 Anything else will be send as a text email.

 Ex.
-OutlookSend2.exe -s "This is a test" -a C:\Users\ShellStorm\Desktop\payloads\NotMalicious.docm -r "shellstorm@notReal.email" -b HTML
+OutlookSend.exe -s "This is a test" -a C:\Users\ShellStorm\Desktop\payloads\NotMalicious.docm -r "shellstorm@notReal.email" -b HTML

 There is very little error handling in this, so buyer beware.
 I'll add some error handling when I have time.